Skip to main content

 L

-Large vessels with an air draft greater than 45 metres, intending to transit Gallions Reach in the vicinity of London City Airport, must refer to the PLA General Directions – General Direction 28 for procedures to follow.
+Vessels with an air draught greater than 45 metres, intending to transit Gallions Reach in the vicinity of London City Airport.

-Vessels with a length overall greater than 130 metres and/or an air draft greater than 55.1 metres, intending to transit the London Cable Car, must refer to the PLA General Directions – General Direction 28 for procedures to follow.
+Vessels with a length overall greater than 130 metres and/or an air draught greater than 55.1 metres, intending to transit the London Cable Car in Bugsby's Reach.

 LOCAL KNOWLEDGE ENDORSEMENT (LKE)

-1. In July 2012 the PLA’s Thames Byelaws 2012 were implemented, which require the master of any commercial vessel between 40m and 13.7m length overall and those vessels under 13.7m length overall, which are engaged in passenger carriage or towing to hold an LKE for the tidal Thames.
+1. In July 2012 the PLA’s Thames Byelaws were implemented, which require the master of any commercial vessel between 40m and 13.7m length overall and those vessels under 13.7m length overall, which are engaged in passenger carriage or towing to hold a Local Knowledge Endorsement (LKE) for the Tidal Thames.
 This also applies to MCA Boatmaster Licence holders.

 2. More information about Local Knowledge Endorsements (LKEs) is available here.